samirk08/NLP-Tariff/GPT Algorithm/GPT Algorithm README.md

 - **Description**: This CSV file lists the output results of the GPT model for the year 1990, detailing predictions, confidence scores, and other metrics that help in evaluating the accuracy and reliability of the model.
 - **Usage**: Can be directly used for detailed analysis or integrated with other datasets for comprehensive data analysis projects.

-## Additional Information

-For detailed instructions on setting up the environment to run these scripts, please refer to the `requirements.txt` or `environment.yml` files in the main directory.
-Any issues or suggestions can be addressed by opening an issue in this repository or contacting the project maintainers directly.